A Gauge Field Theory for Continuous Spin Tachyons: Introduction

 \section{Introduction}

-The unitary finite dimensional representations of the Poincaré group have been successfully realized as field theories in Minkowski spacetime making quantum field theory the basic tool for the study of elementary particles.
-However, the finite dimensional representations do not exhaust all the unitary representations of the Poincaré group \cite{Wigner:1939cj}.
-There are two classes of unitary infinite dimensional representations, one being massless and named continuous (or infinite) spin particles and the other constituted by tachyonic particles\footnote{The usual tachyonic scalar particle has spin 0 and is a unitary one-dimensional representation of the Poincaré group.} For a long time no field theory was known for these infinite dimensional representations preventing the study of its properties even at the free level.
+The irreducible unitary representations of the Poincaré group associated to particles with a finite number of physical degrees of freedom have been successfully realized as field theories in Minkowski spacetime making quantum field theory the basic tool for the study of elementary particles.
+However, they do not exhaust all the unitary representations of the Poincaré group \cite{Wigner:1939cj}.
+There are two classes of unitary representations with an infinite number of degrees of freedom, one being massless and named continuous (or infinite) spin particles and the other constituted by tachyonic particles.
+For a long time no field theory was known for these cases preventing the study of its properties even at the free level.
 Only recently a field theory for continuous spins particles was proposed \cite{Schuster:2013vpr} triggering a new wave of interest on the subject.
 For a recent review and earlier references see \cite{Bekaert:2017khg}.

-The irreducible unitary representations of the Poincaré group can be labelled by the quadratic Casimir operator $C_2=P^2$ associated to the mass-shell condition, and the quartic Casimir operator $C_4 = -\frac{1}{2} P^2 J^{\mu\nu}J_{\mu\nu} + J^{\mu\nu} P_{\nu} J_{\mu\rho} P^{\rho}$, the square of the Pauli-Lubanski tensor \cite{Brink:2002zx,Bekaert:2006py}.
-If the states belonging to a given representation are labelled by $\ell$ then the unitary irreducible massless representations in four dimensions are
+The irreducible unitary representations of the Poincaré group can be labeled by the quadratic Casimir operator $C_2=P^2$ associated to the mass-shell condition, and the quartic Casimir operator $C_4 = -\frac{1}{2} P^2 J^{\mu\nu}J_{\mu\nu} + J^{\mu\nu} P_{\nu} J_{\mu\rho} P^{\rho}$, the square of the Pauli-Lubanski tensor \cite{Brink:2002zx,Bekaert:2006py}.
+If the states belonging to a given representation are labeled by $\ell$ then the unitary irreducible massless representations in four dimensions are